Most of us would agree that a clean home is a more pleasant — and more healthful — place to live than one with dirt, mold and funky smells.

-These paper pads cost anywhere from 24 to 62 cents each — and they get thrown away after one use!
+These pads get thrown away after one use!
 Fortunately, reusable replacements are easy to make.

 For dry sweeper pads, substitute microfiber cloths from the dollar store.
 Secure them on a dry Swiffer sweeper with rubber bands, or with clothespins holding the ends of the cloth together on top of the sweeper head.

-Once the floor has been swept, attach DIY replacements for the wet pads to the Swiffer WetJet that you’ve filled with DIY cleaning solution.
+Once the floor has been swept, attach DIY replacements for the wet pads to the Swiffer WetJet that you’ve filled with DIY cleaning solution (see No. 1).
 You can make the pads for the wet work from worn washcloths or pieces cut from old towels.
 You’ll need to cut an “X” in the fabric near the spray head so that it can do its job.